Jorge Mangonnet

 Email CV Google Scholar Google Scholar

-Before joining Vanderbilt, I was a Postdoctoral Prize Research Fellow in Politics in Nuffield College, University of Oxford.
-I graduated with a Ph.D. in Political Science from Columbia University in 2020.
+Welcome!
+I am an Assistant Professor in the Department of Political Science at Vanderbilt University.
+Previously, I was a Postdoctoral Prize Research Fellow in Politics in Nuffield College, University of Oxford.
+I received a Ph.D. in Political Science from Columbia University in 2020.

 Peasant Resistance in Times of Economic Affluence: Lessons from Paraguay (with Rocío Liliana Duarte Recalde, Germán Feierherd, and M. Victoria Murillo).
 2025.
 Comparative Political Studies 58(3): 494-525.